forknote/cryptonote-generator/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Plugins must be located in *plugins* folder.
+Extensions must be located in *extensions* folder.

 Donations